dgrisham/emailwiz/README.md

    big email services like Gmail will stop emails coming from mail servers with no/invalid rDNS lookups.
 This means your email will fail to even make it to the recipients spam folder; it will never make it to them.
-5. `apt purge` all your previous (failed) attempts to install and configure a mail server.
+5. `pacman -Rcsn` all your previous (failed) attempts to install and configure a mailserver.
 Get rid of _all_ your system settings for Postfix, Dovecot, OpenDKIM and everything else.
 This script builds off of a fresh install.
 6. Some VPS providers block mail port numbers like 25, 933 or 587 by default.
    You may need to request these ports be opened to send mail successfully.